Skip to content

-Bohr’s model came in form of an improvement after the previously proposed Atomic models like the cubic model (1902), plum-pudding model (1904), Saturnian model (1904), and Rutherford model (1911).
-Bohr model is mainly the modification based on quantum-physics over the Rutherford model, which was based on classical physics.
+Bohr’s model came in the form of an improvement after the previously proposed Atomic models like the cubic model (1902), plum-pudding model (1904), Saturnian model (1904), and Rutherford model (1911).
+Bohr’s model is mainly the modification based on quantum physics over the Rutherford model, which was based on classical physics.

 The model was able to successfully explain the concept of the Rydberg formula for the spectral emission lines of atomic hydrogen.
 Previously the Rydberg formula was known only experimentally, but theoretically, it was not proved, the Bohr model introduced the theoretical concept successfully.

-First Postulate: In an atom, electrons revolve around the nucleus in some fixed circular orbits (called stationary orbits), electrons don’t emit energy which was expected from electrodynamics.
+• In an atom, electrons revolve around the nucleus in some fixed circular orbits called shells.

-Therefore the angular momentum “L” of the revolving electron is quantized.
+Therefore the angular momentum “L” of the revolving electron is,

 Limitations of Bohr’s Atomic Model